Reviews You Can Rely On

 Small rear gear loops

-The Blue Ice Cuesta is a women's-specific climbing harness designed for comfort and freedom of movement on long days.
+The Blue Ice Cuesta is designed for comfort and freedom of movement on long days.
 Its lightweight design makes it ideal for climbing in the backcountry, where every ounce in your backpack matters.
 As our top pick for multi-pitch climbs, it strikes a perfect balance between functionality, comfort, and durability.
 The harness has adequately sized gear loops capable of accommodating a double rack, while its abrasion-resistant fabric stands up to burly chimney climbing and scumming on sharp granite.
-Additionally, the rear gear loops lie flush with your body, which makes climbing with a backpack much more comfortable.
+The rear gear loops lie flush with your body, which makes climbing with a backpack much more comfortable.
+You'll find a similar design in the Wild Country Flow 2.0 that prioritizes last and fast details yet sacrifices some comfort and durability.

-Although the leg loops are equipped with elastic that provides some stretch, they don't allow for large adjustments.
-If you need just a bit of extra wiggle room to accommodate an extra layer or a pair of long underwear, it shouldn't be a problem and shouldn't restrict mobility.
-The Cuesta lacks ice clipper slots, limiting it to a three-season harness.
-If you're looking for a versatile harness for all types of climbing, it's worth considering investing in a four-season option like the Arc'teryx AR-385a.
+Although the leg loops on the Cuesta are equipped with elastic that provides some stretch, they don't allow for large adjustments.
+If you need just a bit of extra wiggle room to accommodate an extra layer or a pair of long underwear, it shouldn't be a problem and shouldn't restrict mobility, but you will have to be more careful about selecting the correct size.
+This harness also lacks ice clipper slots, limiting it to a three-season use period.
+If you're looking for a versatile harness for all types of climbing, it's worth considering a four-season option like the Arc'teryx AR-385a.
 Despite these few drawbacks, the Cuesta remains an affordable and comfortable choice tailored to the female form.

 Read more: Blue Ice Cuesta review